fractalcoin/fractalcoin/README.md

 The reward schedule is very fast and vigurous, in order to get the high rate of inflation out of the way as soon as possible.

-* 1st block:  5000 coins, premined for support and development
+* 1st block:  5000 FRAC, premined for support and development
-* 2-1441 (1 day): 40 coins, to spur excitement for the first day of mining
+* 2-1441 (1 day): 40 FRAC, to spur excitement for the first day of mining
-* 1442-20161 (13 days): 20 coins
+* 1442-20161 (13 days): 20 FRAC
-* 20162-38882(13 days): 10 coins
+* 20162-38882(13 days): 10 FRAC
-* 38883-40322(1 day): 40 coins, to give people that missed out on the first day of mining a final chance to get big blocks
+* 38883-40322(1 day): 40 FRAC, to give people that missed out on the first day of mining a final chance to get big blocks
-* 40323-318200(about 221 days): 1 coin (percentage based transaction fees should make it so that average reward is closer to 5-15 coins)
+* 40323-318200(about 221 days): 1 FRAC (percentage based transaction fees should make it so that average reward is closer to 5-15 coins)
-* 318201 and up: 0 coins (again, percentage fees mean that significant rewards will still be seen)
+* 318201 and up: 0 FRAC (again, percentage fees mean that significant rewards will still be seen)

 ## Slingshield